philipturner/ue5-nanite-macos/README.md

 (2) Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp, circa line 2531
 ```

+It doesn't look like this is where the crash originated.
+However, I have a much deeper understanding of the bug, and can search several other places throughout the next few days.

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.